 Multi-physics Flow Simulations in Various Flow Conditions

 A hybrid CFD-MD framework is employed to solve the multi-physics flow in nano-scale.
-Experimented problems are a sudden-start Couette flow and the oscillating boundary problem.
-We start from determining coupling parameters to the validation and verification of the hybrid simulation framework, then to the exploration of the moderate-speed flow simulation and time-accurate hybrid simulation.
+The experiment problems are the sudden-start Couette flow and the oscillating boundary issue.
+We start by determining the coupling parameters of the validation and verification of the hybrid simulation framework, and then proceed to the exploration of the moderate-speed flow simulation and the time-accurate hybrid simulation.

 4.1.
 Problem Description and Coupling Conditions

-All applications we examine are internal flow fields filled with the liquid argon.
-Characteristic length of liquid argon is σ=3.405x10-10 and time scale is =2.2x10-12.
-Density is 0.81mσ-3, which means 0.81 atoms are included in the characteristic volume.
-The fluid domain is a channel system which consists of two parallel plates placed in vertical direction.
-Liquid argon particles are filled in the domain and both walls have artificial properties which is the same as those of liquid argon.
-The slip ratio between fluid and solid particles is set 0.6, to satisfy the linear velocity gradient along the vertical direction [7].
-Channel is 52 σ in height, which is O(10-8) meters.
-Applications covered in this work are periodic systems in the perpendicular direction and the flow variation is derived by the horizontal motion of an upper plate.
+All applications we examine are internal flow fields filled with liquid argon.
+The characteristic length of liquid argon is σ=3.405x10-10 and the time scale is =2.2x10-12.
+The Density is 0.81mσ-3, which means 0.81 atoms are included in the characteristic volume.
+The fluid domain is a channel system that consists of two parallel plates placed in a vertical direction.
+The domain is filled with liquid argon particles and both walls have artificial properties that are the same as those of liquid argon.
+The slip ratio between fluid and solid particles is set at 0.6 to satisfy the linear velocity gradient along a vertical direction [7].
+The channel is 52 σ in height, which is O(10-8) meters.
+Applications covered in this work are periodic systems in a perpendicular direction, and the flow variation is derived by the horizontal motion of the upper plate.

-As has been proposed in Sec.
-2.4.1., we solve a stationary flow in particle domain to determine coupling conditions.
-Table 2 shows the averaged velocity depending on the layer size and sampling duration in 10-8 meter domain.
-Experiments were conducted with different lengths of the domain; changing from 35 σ to 70 and 140 σ.
-Noises around 0.2 heights above the wall are presented.
+As we proposed in Sec.
+2.4.1., we solve a stationary flow in the particle domain to determine coupling conditions.
+Table 2 shows the average velocity depending on the layer size and sampling duration in the 10-8 meter domain.
+Experiments were conducted with different lengths of the domain from 35 σ to 70 and 140 σ.
+Noises at 0.2 non-dimensional height above the bottom wall are presented.

-From the individual test, we find that mathematical expressions on the strength of noise according to the height of sampled layer and sampling duration [15, 22] do not coincide with our experiment.
-From the first table, increasing the height of averaged layer from 0.1 to 6.4 σ reduces the statistical error by 4 times when sampling duration is 1 τ and this ratio even gets worse as sampling duration increases.
-The same situation also happens on sampling duration.
-This is contradictory to previous mathematical expressions which have been introduced in Sec.
+The results of the individual test show that mathematical expressions on the strength of noise according to the height of the sampled layer and sampling duration [15, 22] do not coincide with our experiment.
+The first table shows that increasing the height of the averaged layer from 0.1 to 6.4 σ reduces the statistical error by 4 times when the sampling duration is 1 τ.
+This ratio worsens as the sampling duration increases.
+The same situation occurs in the sampling duration, which is contradictory to the previous mathematical expressions that were introduced in Sec.
 2.4.
-From the data analysis, we figure out that the magnitude of sampling noise depending on the layer size and sampling duration is far more complicated: VN = a x SDb x LHc x SDd x ln(LH), where VN represents the velocity magnitude of the noise, SD denotes sampling duration and LH is the height of the layer.
+From the data analysis, we determined that the magnitude of the sampling noise, depending on the layer size and sampling duration, is far more complicated: VN = a x SDb x LHc x SDd x ln(LH), where VN represents the velocity magnitude of the noise whose unit is 1/1000th of the non-dimensional velocity, SD denotes sampling duration, and LH is the height of the layer.

-This equation is rewritten in simpler logarithmic formulation as,
+This equation is rewritten in simpler logarithmic formulation as